mtlynch/mtlynch.io/_posts/2018-11-28-retrofit-docker-gcs.md

   --bind 0.0.0.0:5000
 ```

-It allows the user to choose a file and upload it:
+The app lets you choose a file and upload it:

 {% include image.html file="flask-app1.png" alt="Screenshot of demo app landing page" max_width="685px" img_link="true" %}